 Regardless of which method you choose: Slow Cooker or Oven –After the ribs are cooked remove them from the pot/cooker and set aside.

 Sauce will appear thin.
 This is about to change!
-Using an immersion blender, food processor, or regular blender, blend until fairly smooth with just little bits left.
+Using an immersion blender, food processor, or regular blender or vitamix, blend until fairly smooth with just little bits left.
 Suddenly your sauce will appear thicker and velvety.
 Check for seasoning and add Kosher salt and pepper to taste.

 Remove the meat from the bones – it should fall right off.
 Then shred with 2 forks pulling in opposite directions as I suggested in my post on Pork Ragu.

 You can freeze both the sauce and the meat or part of it at this point and use it later if you like.
 This recipe makes a lot of sauce.
 You could easily get 2 dinners for 4 out of it.